joshuafuller/djicot/docs/installation.md

-DJICOT's functionality provided by a command-line program called `djicot`.
+# DJICOT Installation Guide

-There are several methods of installing DJICOT.
-They are listed below, in order of complexity.
+`djicot` is a command-line program that provides various functionalities.
+Below are the methods to install DJICOT, listed by complexity.

 ## Debian, Ubuntu, Raspberry Pi

-Install DJICOT, and prerequisite package [PyTAK](https://pytak.rtfd.io)
+To install `djicot` and its prerequisite package [PyTAK](https://pytak.rtfd.io), follow these steps:

 ```sh linenums="1"
 sudo apt update -qq